Demonstration plant for carbon capture 2023

-After trials on a smaller pilot plant in 2021, ARC is following up with a larger demonstration plant that can capture up to 4 metric tons of CO2 per day.
-The demonstration plant is expected to be operational in late summer 2023.
+After trials on a smaller pilot plant in 2021-2022, ARC is following up with a larger demonstration plant that can capture up to 4 metric tons of CO2 per day.
+The demonstration plant was commissioned in late 2023.

 Test of carbon capture on waste incineration